Airbnb debuts lowest price guarantee, and what looks like a loyalty mechanism – but only for hotels

 Home listings can be discounted — but they cannot offer Airbnb credit

 Browse home inventory in the same markets.
 Hosts on a West Orange apartment or a Harrison home can run their own promotions; any host who has used Airbnb’s custom-promotion tool can discount their listing — the option exists on the home side.
 What home listings cannot show is a green “+credit after your stay” badge on the card, or an Airbnb-credit line on the price block.
 That badge is the platform itself promising to top up the guest’s Airbnb wallet after the stay.
 Airbnb has chosen to offer that on hotels.
-It has not chosen to offer it on homes.
+It has not chosen yet to offer it on homes.

 Airbnb home listings and experiences showing no Airbnb credit badge or guest discount — the platform-funded hotel credit does not apply to home inventory